Data presented here may not be the most recent available

 The western part of the country includes the Caucasus, Zagros and Alborz Mountains; the last containing the highest point, Mount Damavand at 5,610m.
 The northern part of the country is covered by dense rain forests called Shomal.

-The eastern region consists mostly of desertss such as the Dasht-e Kavir, the largest desert, and the Dasht-e Lut, as well as salt lakes.
+The eastern region consists mostly of deserts such as the Dasht-e Kavir, the largest desert, and the Dasht-e Lut, as well as salt lakes.
 Large plains lie along the coast of the Caspian Sea and at the northern end of the Persian Gulf.
 Smaller plains lie along the remaining coast of the Persian Gulf, the Strait of Hormuz and the Gulf of Oman.

 Iranian oil production began onshore in 1913 and offshore in the Persian Gulf in 1961, to grow to a peak in 1973 when the country was a leading oil supplier.
 Globalshift does not expect this peak to be surpassed, even though it has restricted its output and also suffered sanctions on exports.
 Fields struggle to maintain rates whilst investment in undeveloped volumes is erratic.